meonkeys/shb/pelican/website/content/pages/buy.md

 menu_order_key: 1

 Please buy a copy of my book if you can afford to.
-I worked hard on it and it's worth it.
-Anyone willing and able to buy it will help me continue this work.
+I worked hard on every part of this book, it's excellent, and book sales help me continue this work!

-No worries if you can't afford to pay: Free and discounted copies are available as well.
+No worries if you are unwilling or unable to pay: Free and discounted copies are available.
 I chose this flexible pricing structure to prioritize distribution over profit.

+See [this chart](https://github.com/meonkeys/shb#%EF%B8%8F-book-formats) for details about each version and [discuss them](https://help.selfhostbook.com/t/read) if you like.

-### Ebook
+### Ebook bundle

 [Available now for purchase and download on Gumroad](https://meonkeys.gumroad.com/l/shb).

+The suggested price is USD 25.00 (sliding scale *and* adjusted with [purchasing power parity](https://help.gumroad.com/article/327-purchasing-power-parity)).
+The ebook bundle includes beautifully formatted EPUB, A4 PDF, and HTML versions.

 ### Paperback

-Coming soon.
+Coming very soon.

 ### Hardcover